robinboncoeur/mygitblender/README.md

 # Instructions for Use
 * If you haven't already done so, install Blender.

-* Download the psrFigureShader-master.zip file (click the green Download button, then select DOWNLOAD ZIP), and unzip it.
+* Download the psrFigureShader-master.zip file (click the green [Clone or download] button, then select Download ZIP), and unzip it.
 Keep the zip file, as you will be installing the script in Blender from the zip file.

 * Find the .csv files: image_list.csv and path_list.csv will be in your unzip folder.
 Copy the image_list.csv to your images folder.
-Open it in either text editor or - preferably - in a spreadsheet program such as Excel or LibreOffice Calc (free).
+Open it in either text editor or in a spreadsheet program such as Excel or LibreOffice Calc (free).

-   * The two columns represent the region (FieldName) the image is going to be assigned to, and the name (ImageName) of the image itself.
-You only ever edit the names of the images (the second column): the field-names are used by the script.
+   * The two columns represent the region (FieldName) the image is going to be assigned to, and the name (ImageName) of the image file itself.
+You only ever edit the names of the images (the second column): the field-names are used by the script and so must not be changed.
 If you are using a plain-text editor such as Notepad or gEdit, be sure to respect the double-quotes: they need to exist for every image and field name.
 If you are using a spreadsheet program to edit this csv, be sure to save it out as type .csv, and not as .xls or .ods.

 * Copy the path_list.csv file to the folder containing your .blend file.
-If you are creating a new .blend file and don't know where it is going to end up, you can install Shaders-Addon anyway, but the script will not run until you've saved the file somewhere.
-You will need to copy the path_list.csv to that folder and editing it prior to running the script.
+If you are creating a new .blend file and don't know where it is going to end up, you can install psrFigureShader anyway, but the script will not run until you've saved the file somewhere.
+You will need to copy the path_list.csv to that folder and edit it prior to running the script.

    * Open the path_list.csv file in either a text editor or - preferably - in a spreadsheet program such as Excel or Calc.
-The two columns represent the path key ('key': this first column has names used by the script which are not to be changed), and the fully-qualified path (value) to your images folder.
+The two columns represent the path key ('key': this first column has names used by the script, so they must not be changed), and the fully-qualified path (value) to your images folder.
 Note: I tend to keep my textures files together in a sub-folder called "AllSkin" in my "AllTextures" folder in the main "Projects" folder that has all my Blender projects in it.
 This cuts down on redundant files everywhere and makes it easy for scripts (and Blender itself) to find stuff.
-The "path_list.csv" file assumes this sort of structure: of course, you can always just replace the existing path -- which is definitely not valid, since it is unlikely your name is Robyn and your computer is set up exactly like mine -- with a fully-qualified path to your image texture files.
+The "path_list.csv" file assumes this sort of structure: of course, you can always just replace the existing path entry in path_list.csv -- which is definitely not valid, since it is unlikely your name is Robyn and your computer is set up exactly like mine -- with a fully-qualified path to your image texture files.
 An example of a fully-qualified path for Linux or Mac would be:

 __"/home/robyn/Documents/Blender/Projects/AllTextures/AllSkin/V4/"__